 Bay Beach is under construction for improvements to the beach, including new washrooms, pavilion, landscaping, sidewalks, childrens' playground.
-Construction fence is now up, no access to parking lot or beach at this site.
-The actual beach will still be open with access via the lane at Ashwood Avenue a few yards to the east.
+Construction is now underway, no access to parking lot or beach at this site.
+The actual beach is still open with access via the lane at Ashwood Avenue a few yards to the east.
 Porta-potties are available at the road entrance.
 Construction will continue throughout the year.

 The combined Crystal-Bay Beach is the jewel in the crown of Fort Erie's Beaches.
 Sometimes referred to as "Canada's South Coast", it is a wide stretch 1000 feet long of soft sand.
 Sparkling clear water slopes gradually on a pure sand base.
 The pastel coloured cottages above the sea wall, bright umbrellas and huge crowds on a good day give the feeling of The Riviera.
 In the distance is a view of the old pier that existed when Crystal Beach had an amusement park.
 There are two entrances - a footpath off Erie Road at Ashwood Avenue at the east end and an entrance off the parking lot at the west end.
 Washrooms, outdoor snack bar and beach vendors.
 Free admission, paid parking lot, free parking available nearby.
 Security guards at entrances check for alcohol and glass.